Decision 2024: Saturday is start of early voting and registration deadline

 To register, you must be a U.S. citizen, 18 years old, not be in prison for a felony conviction, and not claim the right to vote elsewhere.
 You must also be a resident of New York State and your county, city, or village for at least 30 days before the election.

 You can register to vote, join a political party, or change your political party here.
-Applications must be received by your board of elections no later than Oct.
-26. You can also register to vote in-person at your local board of elections no later than Oct.
+Monday, Oct.
+21 is the deadline if you need to change your address.
+Applications must be received by your board of elections no later than Saturday, Oct.
+26. You can also register to vote in-person at your local board of elections no later than Saturday, Oct.
 26.

 How can you check to see if you’re registered?